Q: What is Amazon Kinesis Data Streams?

 Customers often choose server-side encryption over client-side encryption for one of the following reasons:

 - They want a second layer of security on top of client-side encryption

 - It is hard to implement client-side key management schemes

 Q: What is server-side encryption?

-Server-side encryption for Kinesis Data Streams automatically encrypts data using a user specified AWS KMS master key (CMK) before it is written to the data stream storage layer, and decrypts the data after it is retrieved from storage.
+Server-side encryption for Kinesis Data Streams automatically encrypts data using a user specified Amazon KMS master key (CMK) before it is written to the data stream storage layer, and decrypts the data after it is retrieved from storage.
 Encryption makes writes impossible and the payload and the partition key unreadable unless the user writing or reading from the data stream has the permission to use the key selected for encryption on the data stream.
 As a result, server-side encryption can make it easier to meet internal security and compliance requirements governing your data.

 Q: Is there a server-side encryption getting started guide?